Part 28. Annex A1 - Information sheet for trade mark applicants

 • be signed by the person making the declaration.

-The declaration form available via the online services page incorporates the above points.
+The declaration form available via Online Services incorporates the above points.

 PLEASE NOTE: Providing clear digital images of any objects bearing the trade mark will be as effective as providing the objects themselves.